ddev/ddev/docs/users/cli-usage.md

 It is also possible to use phpMyAdmin for database imports, but that approach is much slower.
 Also, the web and db containers container the `mysql` client, which can be used for imports, and the `ddev mysql` command can be used in the same way you might use `mysql` on a server.

 **Note for Backdrop users:** In addition to importing a Backdrop database, you will need to extract a copy of your Backdrop project's configuration into the local `active` directory.
 The location for this directory can vary depending on the contents of your Backdrop `settings.php` file, but the default location is `[docroot]/files/config_[random letters and numbers]/active`.
-Please refer to the Backdrop documentation for more information on [moving your Backdrop site](https://backdropcms.org/user-guide/moving-backdrop-site) into the `ddev` environment.
+Please refer to the [Backdrop documentation](https://docs.backdropcms.org/) for more information on moving your Backdrop site into the DDEV environment.

 ## Getting Started